Designer & artist, SF-based. I specialize in making interactive experiences that cross mediums: physical, digital, sound.

 Unreal Engine, live choreo

-Tendrillar was an audiovisual collaboration between myself, 3D animation artist Ari Kalinowski, and choreographer Olesya Elfimova.
+Tendrillar is an audiovisual collaboration between myself, 3D animation artist Ari Kalinowski, and choreographer Olesya Elfimova.
 It is a study of rhythm in ritual, ritual in machine, and the mechanics of cyclic human motion refracted across space, sound, and dance.

 Concept Sound